 You may want to bring along some tools and supplies or at least have them close at hand.
 The goal with the garden maintenance walks is not to do any extensive gardening tasks, just some light maintenance.

-- trug or container of some sort as you will likely find weeds, dead leaves, branches, damaged produce – also use it for carrying the rest of the tools
+- trug or container of some sort as you will likely find weeds, dead leaves, branches, damaged produce – also use it for carrying the rest of the tools.
+My recommendation: TubTrug SP26R Medium Red Flex Tub, 26 Liter

-- Weeder (if you have one) for weeding especially large taproot weeds such as dandelion
+- Weeder (if you have one) for weeding especially large taproot weeds such as dandelion.
+My recommendation: Radius Garden, 10211, Ergonomic Aluminum Hand Weeder, Red

-- Pruners as you will always find something that needs a trim and these can also be used to harvest vegetables
+- Pruners as you will always find something that needs a trim and these can also be used to harvest vegetables.
+My recommendation: Felco F-5 Classic Manual Pruning Shears

-- A notepad and pencil or your smartphone – mainly to take notes of what maintenance needs to be done later
+- A notepad/garden journal and pencil or your smartphone – mainly to take notes of what maintenance needs to be done later but also to take notes in your garden journal, if you’re keeping one

 - Soap spray in case you notice any aphid infestations